 With the introduction of social distancing and the growing popularity of celebrating digitally, VidDay saw a drastic increase in video making.
 All of a sudden, VidDay was able to impact the lives of the children in Laos's rural regions in a more significant way.

-SKL has already completed nine successful schools in Laos and is planning their tenth.
+SKL has already completed nine successful schools in Laos and is planning its tenth.
 SKL has committed to project 10 in the Khonevat village.
-Unfortunately, like everywhere, Laos is in lockdown with schools and unessential services closed.
+Unfortunately, like everywhere, Laos is in lockdown, with schools and unessential services closed.
 The build will commence as soon as it is safe to do so.

 VidDay contributed enough to build the following:

 A classroom to create the best possible learning environment

 Water supply so that kids have access to a clean water

 Electrical supply to provide power to the school

 Furniture to furnish the school with student benches and desks, teachers' desks and chairs, and chalkboards

 Sanitary washrooms to provide safe, clean, and private sanitation facilities which creates a healthy environment

 Textbooks for students to successfully progress in school, and life